Protecting Fresh Water

 We also impacted The Legacy Florida Act, which dedicates 25 percent or $200 million of Amendment 1 funds to Everglades restoration and 7.6 percent or $50 million to springs protection.
 This legislation ensures a predictable revenue stream that will greatly improve project planning and completion to benefit the Everglades.

-The Conservancy also made important strides through policy input in Central and South Florida.
+We also made important strides through policy input in Central and South Florida.
 We received an appointment to the Management Oversight Committee of the Central Florida Water Initiative, the guiding body overseeing water supply planning spanning Orange, Osceola, Seminole and southern Lake counties, and three of the state’s five Water Management Districts.
-Participating in the Initiative gives the Conservancy an extraordinary opportunity to shape water policies and practice in Florida.
+Participating in the Initiative gives us an extraordinary opportunity to shape water policies and practice in Florida.
 We also received an appointment to the Water Resources Advisory Commission, which provides input to the South Florida Water Management District Governing Board on Everglades restoration and other water resource initiatives in South and Central Florida.

 TNC is hard at work on the ground, in the water, and with local, state and federal governments, universities, other environmental organizations, businesses, and individuals to ensure our freshwater future.